Bonnie Wright

 Bonnie Wright in 'Before I Sleep'

-In 2015, Bonnie Wright officially announced she was ending her acting career to focus on directing.
-However, she accepted a leading role in David Izatt's "A Christmas Carol" (2018).
+In 2015, Bonnie Wright officially announced she was stepping away from acting to focus on directing.
+She did, however, accept a leading role in David Izatt's "A Christmas Carol" (2018).
 Stuart Brennan played the role of a miser from a small Scottish town.
 Along with the movie's release, Bonnie introduced her own directorial projects.

-The short film "Medusa's Ankles" revolves around a beauty salon owner (Jason Isaacs) and his teacher client (Kerry Fox) who has feelings for him.
-According to reports, the premiere of this film, which touches on self-perception and beauty, took place in a beauty salon.
+The short film "Medusa's Ankles" centers on a beauty salon owner (Jason Isaacs) and his teacher client (Kerry Fox) who develops feelings for him.
+The film, which explores themes of self-perception and beauty, reportedly had its premiere in a beauty salon.

 Bonnie also directed a music video for Peter Yorn's "Iguana Bird" and another titled "Taught You How To Feel" for singer Sophie Lowe, with whom she co-starred in "The Philosophers".